Magill with John Isner

 John credits his elite nutrition for allowing him to focus on a ball for hours on end, and knows that Magill needs the same level of superior nutrition to stay energized throughout each day and fetching balls for years to come.

 John and Magill embody Nulo’s mission – the passion to inspire others to live active, healthy lives – and provide pets the same opportunity.
 That’s why John has teamed up with Nulo for an exclusive Aces for Animals campaign, entering its third year.
 Nulo donates 10 meals of pet food to a local animal shelter for every ace that John serves at select ATP World Tour events.
+With all the aces John serves up (currently over 10,400 and 3rd in aces history) we’re looking forward to donating a lot of meals to pets in need!

 JOHN ISNER’S TENNIS ACCOMPISHMENTS